Hartvi/ChipChallengers/README.md

 ChipChallengers - physics chips and programming all in one

 ### TODO
-- `+` when loading a new model, place the camera close to the model
-- `+` when loading a new map, place the model at the default location
-- `+` remove position from HUD
-- `++` implement token passing to register `esc` presses in load menus, so it closes them and doesn't go to the main menu
-- `+` LoadPanel - make the scrolling not disappear the items wtffffff
 - `+` settings menu
   - volume, number of particles
   - maybe do sliders
-- `+` make resetting to default location a function and implement in CommonChip as well
 - `+` add particle effects
   - jet smoke
   - wheel dust